5 Best Fly Tying Kits And Supplies For Beginners

 The Wetfly Deluxe Fly Tying Kit is great for beginners and intermediate fly tiers.
 As a starter kit, you’ll receive the vise with a c-clamp, hackle pliers, scissors, bodkin, bobbin, and a hair stacker.
 With these, you’ll also receive some materials to help you begin the fly tying process.

-Rabbit Dubbing (Olive and Gray), Chenille, Marabou, Elk Hair, and a couple of other materials are great for tying nymphs, wets, and even dry flies.
+Rabbit Dubbing (Olive and Gray), Chenille, Marabou, Elk Hair, and other materials are great for tying nymphs, wets, and dry flies.
 You’ll also get a couple of spools of thread to get you started.

 On top of the materials and tools, Wetfly will send you an instruction book and DVD.
 These are great for beginners looking to learn the process.
 You’ll learn how to tie buggers, pheasant tails, caddis patterns, Adams, and Parachute Adams flies.
-It’s a great step-by-step instruction that’s going to get you easily started in the fly tying process.
+It’s a great step-by-step instruction that will get you started in the fly tying process easily.

 For around $60, you’ll struggle to find a better deal.
-Wetfly even includes a carrying case that allows you to keep all the materials together.
+Wetfly even includes a carrying case that keeps all the materials together.
 Don’t skip out on this option!

 Colorado Anglers Wooden Fly Tying Tool Kit

-If you’re only looking for the tools, then the Colorado Anglers Z797 Wooden Fly Tying Tool Kit is a nice option.
+The Colorado Anglers Z797 Wooden Fly Tying Tool Kit is a nice option if you’re only looking for the tools.

-All the other tools: bodkins, hackle pliers, bobbin, scissors, and whip finisher are all high quality and easily able to last you an entire lifetime.
-These tools will only cost you around $50, and with some general care, you won’t have to buy any replacement tools.
+All the other tools, bodkins, hackle pliers, bobbin, scissors, and the whip finisher are all high quality and easily able to last you an entire lifetime.
+These tools will only cost you around $50; with some general care, you will never need to buy any replacement tools.

-The Colorado fly kit also has a deluxe option available here! which comes with additional books, a DVD, and fly materials.
+The Colorado fly kit also has a deluxe option, which includes an additional book, an instructional DVD, and extra fly materials.

 Scientific Angler Deluxe Fly Tying Kit

-It’s a great portable fly tying kit to bring along with you as you’re traveling on the road.
-The portable case is heavy-duty and can easily fit in the back of a vehicle or a suitcase.
+It’s a great portable fly tying kit to bring along with you while traveling on the road.
+The heavy-duty portable case can easily fit in your rucksack or suitcase.

 You’ll get a c-clamp vise, scissors, bobbin, whip finisher, bodkin, hair stacker, and hackle pliers.
 On top of these, you’ll receive enough material to tie quite a few traditional fly patterns.
 Hooks, beads, thread, hackle, feathers, and everything else you need will be at your disposal.

-Included with the package is a DVD to get you started on learning how to tie your own flies.
+The package includes an instructional DVD to get you started on learning how to tie your flies.

 Final Thoughts